Light2Dark/quality-of-life/README.md

 Temperature data and air quality data is provided on government & 3rd party sites in Malaysia.
 Unfortunately, finding the latest and constantly updating datasets on this topic is difficult.

-This project aims to create that data pipeline and provide data citizens the data they need in an accessible way.
+This project aims to create that data pipeline and provide Data Citizens the data they need in an accessible way.

 ## Features